thomasvernoux/crypto-notifier/readme.md

 # Overview
 Crypto-Notifier is a program designed to monitor cryptocurrency prices and notify users about significant changes.
 It provides functionalities such as tracking crypto balances, setting notification thresholds, and detecting price peaks or drops.

-Auhtor : Thomas Vernoux
+Author: Thomas Vernoux
-Date : March 2024
+Date: March 2024

 # Program Description

 ## Actions

-The programm do the following tasks :
+The program performs the following tasks:

-### Crypto price update
+### Crypto Price Update
-Using the Coinbase API, the program update the price of cryptos.
+Using the Coinbase API, the program updates the prices of cryptocurrencies.

-### Crypto account update
+### Crypto Account Update
-Using the ocinbase API, the program update the account of crypto.
+Using the Coinbase API, the program updates the cryptocurrency accounts.

-### Peak detection
+### Peak Detection and Selling
-The program detect if the crypto price reach a peak, and sell crypto if needed.
+The program detects when the price of a cryptocurrency reaches a peak and sells the cryptocurrency if necessary.

-### Store crypto price
+### Storing Crypto Prices
-The program store the crypto price in SQL database.
+The program stores cryptocurrency prices in a SQL database.

+# Installation

+## Requirements
+The required libraries are listed in the requirements file.

+## Compatibility
+This code works with the Coinbase API: https://www.coinbase.com/

+## Access
+An API key file is required.
+Get an API key from Coinbase and place it in the api_keys directory.

+# Documentation

+Advanced Trade API welcome: https://docs.cloud.coinbase.com/advanced-trade-api/docs/welcome Advanced Trade API documentation: https://coinbase.github.io/coinbase-advanced-py